 - Was of poor coverage and low sound quality.

-1G was not used to identify wireless technology until they released 2G was.
-As a result, it was a major jump in the technology when the wireless networks went from analog to digital.
+1G was not in use to identify wireless technology until they released 2G.
+As a result, it was a major jump in technology when the wireless networks went from analog to digital.
 Only then, they named the introductory generation as the first one.

 The ‘Packet-Switching’ Revolution – 3G

-The increased demand for mobile data and internet access had the growth in the data speed as the next improvemnt.
+The increased demand for mobile data and internet access had growth in the data speed as the next improvement.
 Therefore, here comes the 3G technology.
 What distinguished this technology was: